volcengine/vikingdb-python-sdk/README.md

 This package provides an idiomatic Python interface to the VikingDB v2 data-plane APIs.
 The SDK mirrors the behaviour and API surface of the official Java and Go clients while embracing Python conventions (dataclasses/pydantic models, requests-based transport, and pytest-driven examples).

 ### Key Features
-- Shared client configuration with AK/SK signing (Volcano Engine V4) or API-key authentication.
+- Simple client configuration with AK/SK signing (Volcano Engine V4) or API-key authentication.
 - Request envelope handling with typed request/response models covering collection, index, and embedding workflows.
 - Pluggable retry strategy (exponential backoff with jitter) and per-request overrides (`RequestOptions`).
 - Executable example guides (`pytest` integration tests) that demonstrate connectivity, CRUD, search, analytics, and embedding scenarios against a real VikingDB environment.